 1 employees deemed by the president [executive director] to be essential at or in 2 connection with any horse race meeting and in the best interest of racing, or 3 those deemed by the president [executive director] to be integral to the 4 conduct of sports wagering.
 5 (b) Three (3) Thoroughbred stewards shall be employed at each Thoroughbred 6 race meeting as follows: 7 1.
 Two (2) stewards shall be employed and compensated by the 8 Commonwealth, subject to reimbursement by the racing associations 9 pursuant to subsection (3) of this section; and 10 2.
 One (1) Thoroughbred steward shall be employed and compensated by 11 the racing association hosting the race meeting.
 12 (c) Three (3) standardbred judges shall be employed at each standardbred race 13 meeting as follows: 14 1.
 Two (2) standardbred judges shall be employed and compensated by the 15 Commonwealth, subject to reimbursement by the racing associations 16 pursuant to subsection (3) of this section; and 17 2.
 One (1) standardbred judge shall be employed and compensated by the 18 racing association hosting the race meeting.
-19 (d) The security officers shall be peace officers and conservators of the peace on 20 () corporation [racing commission] property and at all race tracks and grounds 21 in the Commonwealth and shall possess all the common law and statutory 22 powers and privileges now available or hereafter made available to sheriffs, 23 constables granted police powers, and police officers for the purpose of 24 enforcing all laws relating directly or indirectly to the conduct of horse racing 25 and pari-mutuel wagering thereon, the conduct of sports wagering, or the 26 enforcement of laws relating to the protection of persons or property on or property of premises licensed by the corporation[racing commission].
+19 (d) The security officers shall be peace officers and conservators of the peace or 20 corporation [racing commission] property and at all race tracks and grounds 21 in the Commonwealth and shall possess all the common law and statutory 22 powers and privileges now available or hereafter made available to sheriffs 23 constables granted police powers, and police officers for the purpose of 24 enforcing all laws relating directly or indirectly to the conduct of horse racing 25 and pari-mutuel wagering thereon, the conduct of sports wagering, or the premises licensed by the corporation[racing commission].